 In the 21st century, Corporate Social Responsibility is a bigger part of business than ever before.
 Stakeholders and shareholders expect a degree of concern for the environment.
 There is a sustainable way to do business which takes into account ESG concerns.

-The IPCC report is the most up-to-date assessment of the climate crisis.
+The IPCC report is the most up-to-date assessment of knowledge on the climate crisis.
 It’s essential businesses take the time to inform themselves.
 Saving the planet is not a ‘one-size-fits-all’ decision.
 It is a constant commitment to change which involves staying up-to-date with the latest science.

 However, the IPCC report shows the climate crisis is not just a moral issue.
 It is also a practical issue.
 The report highlights how soon the impact of climate change will begin to show around the world.
 In fact, the report confirms that ‘climate change is already affecting every inhabited region across the globe’.